-In prior years, this has meant working from low-cost countries like Thailand, Costa Rica, or Vietnam while serving customers in the U.S. This year, however, due to COVID-related travel restrictions, this has meant traveling from higher-cost cities like New York and San Francisco to lower-cost areas in U.S. Cities like Boulder, CO, and Austin, TX as well as resort areas like Boca Raton, FL and Bozeman, MT.
+In prior years, this has meant working from low-cost countries like Thailand, Costa Rica, or Vietnam while serving customers in the U.S. This year, however, due to COVID-related travel restrictions, this has meant traveling from higher-cost cities like New York and San Francisco to lower-cost areas in the U.S. Cities like Boulder, CO and Austin, TX and resort areas like Boca Raton, FL and Bozeman, MT are particularly popular with digital nomads.